MikailaAkeredolu/MidTermCohort12/README.md

 - Invoke the static method named addASingleProductToDirectoryTiedToCustomerByNameThenPrint on customer 1 and right after that that do it again but the second time on customer2 then a third time but on customer3.
 Your method works if ONLY customer1 prints out.
 See expected output
 - Have the admin reset customer1's password to **ReadyForBlock2**
 - Get and print out customer1's password

+### Push your code to github and DM repo to me before 2pm.
+Keep repo private until assessment is over!